GravytyCo/scripts-utils/README.md

 #How does it works?

 #1- Create the jobs that you want to run periodically
-#2- create systemd configurations with timer and job to perform periodically
+#2- create systemd configurations with timer and job to perform periodically (this should be created and setup in the server-conf repo)